Can I Add Urine to the HOTBIN?

 6 January 2012 | HOTBIN Composting

 Urine is about 98% water and the rest is mainly a chemical called urea.
 (Although there can sometimes be small amounts of amino acids and other things like antibiotics if you are taking certain medications).
 Urea is a source of food (nitrogen) for the bacteria, it is made up of lots of small molecules in a water solution – these properties allow urine be digested very quickly which means fast growth and heat.

-In cold composting, you are accepting the water will either drain into the ground or evaporate and hence you are only adding the nitrogen rich food (2% = a few grams) to the compost pile/bin.
+In cold composting, you are accepting that the water will either drain into the ground or evaporate and hence you are only adding the nitrogen rich food (2% = a few grams) to the compost pile/bin.
 In some cases it is recommended that people urinate on a pile of straw which is then added to a compost pile.